 The way to work around this issue is to use non-linear techniques like circling or rocking motions.
 Those don’t put pressure on the bones.

-If you don’t know how to do that, you can find it all in our Thai Rocking Massage course.
+If you don’t know how to do that, you can learn it from our Thai Rocking Massage course.

 5. Spinal issues